kgonzale/instagram-basic-display-api/README.md

+# Testing

+If you want to test mavrck data change this ->
+- import mockInstagramResponse from './mock-data/addison/addisonMock.json'
+- import mockPostResponse from './mock-data/addison/mockPost.json'

+to

+- import mockInstagramResponse from './mock-data/mavrck/mavrckMock.json'
+- import mockPostResponse from './mock-data/mavrck/mockPost.json'

+There is a proxies branch, that was my attempt at implementing proxies with this project.

+## Backend

+1. Run `npm install` to install application dependencies.
+2. Run `npm run build-and-start` to transpile TypeScript into JavaScript and run the application.

+## Frontend

+1. Run `npm install` to install application dependencies.
+2. Run `npm run start` to run the application.

 # Design

-Basically top down, my aim was to go for a card, user input does not work as I could not get the instagram api working, therefore we have mock data
+Basically top down, my aim was to go for a card, user input does not work as I could not get the instagram api working, therefore we have mock data.
+Hit fetch with any form of input and it retrieves the data from the current json import in the backend.

 A carousel was planned but it took too long to figure out how to create a CSS carousel, and I couldn't find good documentation on module $injects.